-In December 2023, the Financial Accounting Standard Board (the "FASB") issued Accounting Standard Updates ("ASU") No. 2023-09, "Income Taxes (Topic 740): Improvements to Income Tax Disclosures (ASU 2023-09)," which improves the transparency of income tax disclosures by requiring consistent categories and greater disaggregation of information in the effective tax rate reconciliation and income taxes paid disaggregated by jurisdiction.
+In December 2023, the FASB issued ASU No. 2023-09, "Income Taxes (Topic 740): Improvements to Income Tax Disclosures (ASU 2023-09)," which improves the transparency of income tax disclosures by requiring consistent categories and greater disaggregation of information in the effective tax rate reconciliation and income taxes paid disaggregated by jurisdiction.
 It also includes certain other amendments to improve the effectiveness of income tax disclosures.
 This guidance will be effective for the annual periods beginning after December 31, 2024.
 Early adoption is permitted.
 Upon adoption, the guidance can be applied prospectively or retrospectively.
 The Company is currently evaluating the guidance to determine its impact on our condensed consolidated financial statements and related disclosures.